cap-js/cap-operator-plugin/README.md

         ```
         > During `cds build`, the plugin will copy the templates folder into the final chart.

     > ### ⚠️ Experimental
     > To add a chart folder with the values.yaml prefilled with the design-time deployment details from the mta and mta extensions, use:
     >```sh
     > cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-file-path>
     >```
     > If you have multiple mta extensions, you can pass them as a comma-separated string to merge them.

+    > During `cds build`, the plugin will automatically inject the templates folder into the final chart similar to command `cds add cap-operator`.
+But If you want to add the templates folder as well during chart folder creation, then you can use the `--with-templates` option as shown below:
+    >```sh
+    > cds add cap-operator --with-mta <mta-yaml-file-path> --with-mta-extensions <mta-ext-yaml-file-path> --with-templates
+    >```

 2. Once executed, the chart folder or chart folder with templates will be added to your project directory.